-Miyata Gyaos' Empire Raids Again
+Miyata Gyaos Raids Again

 Today I'm going to take you on a tour of an ancient internet relic.
 I'm going to show you Miyata Gyaos'1 Akihiko Hirata fansite.